Sensei Corey Holzman

 Mr. Beal graduated from Nathan Hale High School and is currently a student at UW-Milwaukee earning his degree in counseling troubled youth.
 He uses his experience as a trauma counselor to promote empathy in the Academy and to guide his students toward self-confidence and self-discipline.

 Mrs. Weber earned her Black Belt in Karate in 2008.
 She certified at level 2 in Krav Maga, the official self-defense method of the Israeli army, and holds a Brown Belt in the art of Kobudo.
 She started her work for the Academy in 2006 and is the director of the academy’s Little Ninja Program where her understanding of both the martial arts and the needs of young children lead to fun, exciting, and educational classes.

-Mrs. Weber is a mother of two and uses her experience with teaching and business to run the office at Black Belt Leadership Academy.
+Mrs. Weber is a mother of two and uses her experience with teaching and business to run the office as well as instruct at Black Belt Leadership Academy.

 Sensei Weinberg was awarded his 6th Degree Black Belt in 2016 by Grand Master Robert Likes.
 He has been training for over 30 years and teaching Karate for more than 20.
 He earned his certification as a sports weaponry instructor from the International Sports Chanbara Association following his training with Shihan Dana Abbott, and his 2nd Degree Black Belt in Kobudo under Sempai Holzman.
 He has additional seminar training in self-defense with Grand Masters Ron Van Browning and Robert Likes, karate instruction with Mike Swain, Tom Callos, and Dave Kovar, and Shotokan with Master Thulasiraman Ravichandran.